Daily 5 and Reading CAFE

 CAFE menus organize teaching points under four main goals:

-Teachers can access grade-level CAFE menus aligned to the Common Core State Standards by becoming members of The Daily CAFE.
-These menus provide a progression of strategies appropriate for different stages of reading development.
+Additionally, teachers can access grade-level CAFE menus aligned to the Common Core State Standards by becoming members of The Daily CAFE.

 • An accuracy strategy in grades K–1 may include pointing to each word while reading.